Shared housing options

 About the event

-Speaker: Faye Greaves, policy and practice officer, Chartered Institute of Housing and Ella Wesolowicz, shared housing best practice officer, Crisis
+Speakers: Faye Greaves, policy and practice officer, Chartered Institute of Housing and Ella Wesolowicz, shared housing best practice officer, Crisis

 What will you learn?